Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-There is also an important difference between the nucleosynthesis operated in neutrino heated ejecta for supernova and mergers.
-In the supernova case, due to the high entropies and moderate electron fractions the material suffers an $\alpha$-rich freeze-out (see Fig.~\ref{fig_far1}).
-Under this conditions, if the material is subject to strong neutrino fluxes during the phase of alpha formation, the so-called $\alpha$-effect~\cite{Meyer.Mclaughlin.Fuller:1998} will drive the composition to $Y_e \approx 0.5$, hindering the occurrence of an r~process.
-In the case of merger ejecta due to the more moderate entropies no alpha formation takes place for $Y_e \lesssim 0.45$ (see Fig.~\ref{fig:atevol}) and hence the $\alpha$-effect plays no role.
+There is also an important difference between the nucleosynthesis operating in neutrino heated ejecta for supernova and mergers.
+In the supernova case, due to the high entropies and moderate electron fractions, the material suffers an $\alpha$-rich freeze-out (see Fig.~\ref{fig_far1}).
+Under these conditions, if the material is subject to strong neutrino fluxes during the phase of alpha formation, the so-called $\alpha$-effect~\cite{Meyer.Mclaughlin.Fuller:1998} will drive the composition to $Y_e \approx 0.5$, hindering the occurrence of an r-process.
+In the case of merger ejecta, due to the more moderate entropies, no alpha formation takes place for $Y_e \lesssim 0.45$ (see Fig.~\ref{fig-gabr}) and hence the $\alpha$-effect plays no role.

 The discussion above neglects neutrino flavor transformations and their impact on the $Y_e$ of the ejected material.
-In the supernova case, the very similar spectra for all neutrino flavors hinders the impact of neutrino active-active flavor transformations~\citep[see e.g.][]{Wu.Qian.ea:2015}.
+In the supernova case, the existence of very similar spectra for all neutrino flavors hinders the impact of neutrino active-active flavor transformations~\citep[see e.g.][]{Wu.Qian.ea:2015}.
 Active-sterile transformations, involving sterile neutrinos on the eV mass scale, as suggested by the reactor~\cite{Mention.Fechner.ea:2011} and Gallium~\cite{Giunti.Laveder.ea:2012} anomalies, tend to drive the composition more neutron-rich~\citep{Nunokawa.Peltoniemi.ea:1997,Mclaughlin.Fetter.ea:1999,Wu.Fischer.ea:2014,Pllumbi.Tamborra.ea:2015}.
-As discussed above in the case of mergers the $\bar\nu_e$ fluxes dominate over those of $\nu_e$.
+As discussed above, in the case of mergers the $\bar\nu_e$ fluxes dominate over those of $\nu_e$.
 Hence, the neutrino self-interaction potential has a different sign than the neutrino matter potential in the Hamiltonian that describes flavor transformations.
 This induces conversions via matter-neutrino resonances~\cite{malkus12,foucart15,malkus16,zhu16,frensel17} and fast pairwise conversions~\cite{Wu.Tamborra:2017,Wu.Tamborra.ea:2017}.
 The existing investigations clearly point to a potential impact on $Y_e$ and thus on the resulting nucleosynthesis.